 Adrenal health is essential…especially during menopause

 During the menopausal years, the ovaries are, of course, going to decline gradually in function.
-This is a normal, natural, gradual process that should happen in all women somewhere between ages 45 and 55.
-Your menses is going to cease, and your ovaries are going to be producing only very low levels of hormone.
+The ovaries start to produce very low levels of hormone.
 Normal and natural.

-When the ovaries start to fail gradually, it’s the job of the adrenals to start producing increased levels of those hormones to ease that transition into menopause.
+When the ovaries gradually start to change during perimenopause, it’s the job of the adrenals to start producing increased levels of those hormones to ease that transition into menopause.
 If your stress response is already chronically triggered, your adrenals can’t handle another one of those stresses.

 Addressing the Adrenal Fatigue before menopause

 The majority of my patients with Adrenal Fatigue have some form of ovarian hormone dysfunction leading to symptoms, even before perimenopause.
-This includes PMS, PMD, increased cramping and breast tenderness, menstrual irregularity (varying from very heavy to no menses), estrogen dominance symptoms, like fibroids and endometriosis, premenstrual moodiness, irritability, anxiety, fatigue, low libido, and even miscarriages or infertility.
+This includes PMS, PMD, increased cramping and breast tenderness, menstrual irregularity (varying from very heavy to no menses), estrogen dominance symptoms such as fibroids and endometriosis, premenstrual moodiness, irritability, anxiety, fatigue, low libido, and even miscarriages or infertility.

 I have seen each and every one of these symptoms ameliorated, not by treating the ovaries, but by treating the adrenal hormone dysfunction directly.